API design

 Advanced

 Consistency in naming conventions, response formats, and error codes is essential.
-Advanced API design also prioritises security by implementing encryption, authentication (OAuth 2.0, JWT), and authorisation policies.
-Tools such as OpenAPI Specification (OAS) or Postman collections are often used to standardise and test APIs.
+Advanced API design prioritises security through encryption, authentication (OAuth 2.0, JWT), and authorisation policies.
+Tools such as the OpenAPI Specification (OAS) or Postman collections are widely used to standardise, document, and test APIs, ensuring long-term scalability and reliability.

 Metrics